IBM Cloud Docs

 Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 This virtual optical image includes a collection of the media necessary for various IBM i tasks, for all supported IBM i releases.
 With the COR image deployed, a second Power Virtual Server Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
 For more information on COR images, see Cloud Optical Repository.

-There is a core-to-vCPU ratio of 1:1.
+There is a core-to-virtual core ratio of 1:1.
 For shared processors, fractional cores round up to the nearest whole number.
-For example, 1.25 cores equal 2 vCPUs.
-For more information on processor types, see What's the difference between capped and uncapped shared processor performance?
+For example, 1.25 cores equals 2 virtual cores.
+For more information about processor types, see What's the difference between shared capped and shared uncapped processor performance?
 How does they compare to dedicated processor performance?.
-If the machine type is S922 & S1022 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.
+If the machine type is S922 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.

 For an AIX VM, network interface controllers (NICs) are assigned based on the order in which you specify them during creation.
-To display information about all of the network interfaces after provisioning, open the AIX console and type `ifconfig -a`.
+To display information about all the network interfaces after provisioning, open the AIX console and type ifconfig -a.

-Refer to the following table for more information on each Power Virtual Server instance field.
+The following table provides more information about each Power Virtual Server instance field.

 Field Description

-General Instance name: Specify an apt name for your virtual server instance.
+General Instance name: Specify a name for your virtual server instance.

 Same server : Select this option to place the VM on the same host.

-Different server : Select this option to place the VM on a different host.
+Different servers : Select this option to place the VM on a different host.

 Colocation rules: If you specify more than one instance, you can select the following naming conventions and colo rules: